syncfusion-content/javascript-docs/js/Diagram/BPMN-Shapes.md

 #### Processes

-Processes is a array collection that defines the children values for subprocess.
+Processes is a array collection that defines the children values for BPMN subprocess.

 {% highlight javascript %}
 <div id="diagram"></div>